javinizer/Javinizer/README.md

 -Strict [<SwitchParameter>]
     Specifies to not automatically try to match filenames to the movie ID.
 Can be useful for movies like T28- and R18-.

+-Update [<SwitchParameter>]
+    Specifies to only create/update the nfo file when sorting a file.

 -MoveToFolder <Boolean>
     Specifies whether or not to move sorted files to its own folder.
 Defaults to 'sort.movetofolder' in the settings file.